zarzycki/betacast/README.md

 Reference: C. M. Zarzycki and C. Jablonowski.
 Experimental tropical cyclone forecasts using a variable-resolution global model. *Monthly Weather Review*, 1430 (10):0 4012--4037, 2015.
 10.1175/MWR-D-15-0159.1.

-### General workflow
+### Workflow
 1. Create a case directory with either a supported or new grid configuration and verify that it is stable/runs given arbitrary inputs.
-2. Build an analysis/reanalysis grid to model grid weight file using ESMF (or TempestRemap).
+2. Build an analysis/reanalysis grid to model grid weight file.
 3. Set up namelist files.
-3a.
-Edit machine file for your particular system.
+    1. Edit/create machine file for your particular system.
-3b.
-Edit namelist file for your particular use case.
+    2. Create namelist file for your particular use case.
-3c.
-Edit output streams file.
+    3. Edit/create output streams file.
-4. Set up data folder structure.
+4. Set up Betacast data folder structure.
-5. If running historical, set dates.txt
+5. If running historical simulations, edit dates.txt
-6. Submit driver script.
+    1. Pre-stage atmospheric data.
+6. Decide how to handle land initialization.
+7. Run Betacast.

 The first step is to create a functional F compset.
 Broadly, this is **active atmosphere, active land, active runoff (optional) and data ocean/ice**.
 Other configurations may work (e.g., active wave, glacier models) but have not been tested.
 B compsets (fully coupled) should work, but betacast does not initialize the ocean model at this time, so it would rely on the namelist default provided by the modeling system.